1. Cash and Voucher Assistance

 The toolbox is based on the best available tools across CARE members and if not available, from the CALP Programme Quality Toolbox.
 This toolbox is limited to tools only.
 If you need guidances please refer to the CARE Standard Operating Procedures (SOPs) and sectoral tip sheets (CVA tip sheet here).

 The standards and actions define ‘what’ needs to happen for quality and gender sensitive CVA.
 These are supported by a set of ready to use tools and templates, i.e. ‘how’ to achieve quality and gender sensitive CVA.
-The toolbox is targeting program and support teams as well as CARE partners.
+The toolbox is targeting program and HR, finance, logistics and supply teams as well as CARE partners.
 The toolbox is applicable for both cash grants and vouchers, across context and outcomes (both sectoral and multi sectoral).
 Where they exist, sector specific tools have been included.

 The headings found on this page represent the stages of the programme cycle.
 Within each section, you will find the operational standards, key actions and the relevant tools that exist within CARE or elsewhere.
 If available, translations into French, Arabic and Spanish for each tool are included as separate hyperlinks.